jeimon83/gensamen/README.md

 `foreman start -p 3000`

+- Intercepting emails:

+`gem install mailcatcher`

+and then `mailcatcher`

+If you are using a VM, you should use `mailcatcher --ip=0.0.0.0`

 # Code standards

-Application is in english, frontend in spanish.
+- Application is in english, frontend in spanish.
 But USE translations!

-Apply rubocop!
+- Apply rubocop!

-When possible, add tests
+- When possible, add tests